 The memorial is open to the public.* You will need to climb the outside steps leading to the monument and then 37 additional steps to the elevator.
-Once at the elevator, there is an admission charge for taking the ride to the top.
-Adults (16 and older) $10, Youth $0 (2019 pricing).
+Once at the elevator, there is an admission charge for taking the ride to the top. * Check website for any changes.

 From the top you will have a wonderful view of the island and on a clear day you may even be able to see Canada.
 There is a park ranger at the top who can answer all of your questions.